bigbrush/yii2-cmf/docs/themes.md

 [nested layouts](http://www.yiiframework.com/doc-2.0/guide-structure-views.html#nested-layouts) as described in the Yii2 tutorial.

-## Theme specific block positions
+## Defining block positions

-Big Cms looks for the file `positions.php` in the active theme to determine available theme positions.
+Blocks positions are theme specific and defined by a php file.
+Big Cms looks for the file `positions.php` in the root directory of the active theme to determine available theme positions.
 The file must return an array where the keys are position IDs and the values are position names.

 For instance: